The Atacama Cosmology Telescope: A census of bridges between galaxy clusters: Analysis of Single Pairs of Clusters

 \subsection{Results and discussion}

 Among the 284 candidate interacting clusters, we found four pairs with S/N~$>2$.
 We fitted each of the four models described in section~\ref{sec:mcmc_fit} to these pairs and computed the statistics.
 The selected pairs are shown in table~\ref{tab:spstats}, while the best fit parameters are in table~\ref{tab:spfparams}.
 We leave a detailed description of each cluster system and the best fit parameters to appendix~\ref{apx:singlePairs}.
 As mentioned at the beginning of this section, the goal of this analysis was to identify promising candidates for detecting intercluster gas signatures and for conducting high-resolution follow-up observations.
 It is clear how revealing individual filamentary structures between galaxy clusters is extremely challenging.
 From an initial sample of $>$ 200 systems it is possible to infer for only two pairs, namely J2336 and J0245, the presence of a bridge at low significance ($>2\sigma$ using the likelihood ratio $W$).
 Note the discrepancy between likelihood ratio and the raw S/N. It is important to emphasize, however, that these are high redshift objects and are barely resolved by ACT.
-This could be also the reason why the elliptical model shows no significant support with respect to the circular models.
+We note, interestingly, that in none of these systems the elliptical models are preferred with respect to the spherical models.
+This could be due to the low S/N of the maps.
+Additionally, though, an inter-cluster excess due to a bridge is not well modeled by only two elliptical pressure profiles because an enhancement of signal between in the inter-cluster region requires additional signal on the opposite side of each cluster, due to the symmetry of the elliptical models.
+If this signal outside the cluster pair is not present, the elliptical model is disfavoured; this was a finding of Hincks et al. (2022) \citep{Hincks_2022} on the high S/N A339--401 system .

-Another possible explanation of the excess we observe is that we are not detecting a filament, but rather ICM in the outskirts of the clusters, that cause a deviation ideal gNFW profiles due to interaction between the clusters.
+Another possible explanation of the excess we observe is that we are not detecting a filament, but rather ICM in the outskirts of the clusters, that cause a deviation from the ideal gNFW profiles due to interaction between the clusters.

 This underscores the necessity of obtaining higher angular resolution and higher sensitivity data for further study of these potential filaments in this redshift range, once they have been identified by wide area surveys by mid-resolution instruments like ACT.
 With this approach, high resolution cameras like MUSTANG-2 \citep{dickermustang2} or MISTRAL \citep{battistelliMistral} will enhance the detection of these systems in the same way as ACT enhanced the detections by \Planck.
 For this reason, we choose to report the selected systems, although it is not possible to firmly detect the candidate filaments with current data.